raspberrypi/documentation/remote-access/ssh/passwordless.md

 ## Copy your public key to your Raspberry Pi

-On the computer which you will be connecting from, append the public key to your `authorized_keys` file on the Raspberry Pi by sending it over SSH:
+Using the computer which you will be connecting from, append the public key to your `authorized_keys` file on the Raspberry Pi by sending it over SSH:

 ```bash
 ssh-copy-id <USERNAME>@<IP-ADDRESS>